6-Solved problem 5-2 for the plastic moment value for W10x60.

 Using the second option by considering the W section as two Wt sections.

-The data for the needed Wt section of WT5x30 can be found in Table 1-8.
-We can get the Y bar from the section property of WT5x30, the value Y bar=0.884″, which is the distance from the plastic neutral axis to the upper top flange, as we can see from the next slide.
+The data for the required Wt section of WT5x30 are in Table 1-8.
+We can get the Y bar from the section property of WT5x30, the value Y bar=0.884″, which is the distance from the plastic neutral axis to the upper top flange, as seen from the next slide.

 The properties of wt 5 x 30 from Table 1.8.